datazuul/marc-xml-javalib/README.md

 # MARC-XML Java Library

-A Java library for getting easily metadata from a MARC21-XML source without knowing the insides of MARC standard.
+A Java library for getting easily metadata from a MARC21-XML source without knowing the insides of [MARCXML standard](https://www.loc.gov/standards/marcxml/).

 ## Usage

 Create an instance of `MarcXml`:

-## from an input stream
+### from an input stream

 ```
 InputStream is = ...;